Scripture: Luke 1:26-38 (alternate reading: John 8:31-42)

 "Heavenly Father, you offer us abundant grace, mercy, and forgiveness through your Son, Our Lord Jesus Christ.
 Help me to live a grace-filled life as Mary did by believing in your promises and by giving you my unqualified 'yes' to your will and plan for my life."

-7 Then I said, "Here I am; in the scroll of the book it is written of
+7 Then I said, "Here I am; in the scroll of the book it is

 8 I delight to do your will, O my God; your law is within my heart."